obriencj/python-spexy/README.md

 mind wrapped around the concepts that underly it, I've discovered that I had set some rules for myself in this game of pre-processing.

-No non-user imports
-: The generated Python code is only allowed to import what the user explicitly asks it to import.
+ - **No non-user imports**.
+The generated Python code is only allowed to import what the user explicitly asks it to import.
 It may not inject other imports (which means no functools or itertools).

-No additional dependencies
-: As an extension to the above, the generated Python code cannot require Spexy as a module to function at runtime.
+- **No additional dependencies**.
+As an extension to the above, the generated Python code cannot require Spexy as a module to function at runtime.

-No non-user defines
-: Don't inject methods or variables into the output other than those that the user asks for.
+- **No non-user defines**.
+Don't inject methods or variables into the output other than those that the user asks for.

 The above makes this whole project significantly more interesting, and at the same time significantly less useful (as if that were possible) for other users.
 It's more like a puzzle and less like an actual project.
 Yay!

-Here is the original README from 2007:
+Here is the original [README][readme-2007] from 2007:

 > The idea here is to use Python's pluggable encoding support to create a pre-processor that will take a file of code in SEXP and